- Finance

 What cost codes do

-There are two sides to it:
+There are two independent sides:

 A quick example

-1. You create two cost codes: North and South.
+- Create two cost codes: North and South.

 Creating your cost codes